rerobots/cli/doc/index.rst

 The following video demonstrates how to search for types of workspaces, request an instance, and finally terminate it.
 The same example is also presented below in text.
+(This video can also be watched at https://asciinema.org/a/l0l2yh83JtAM8RjDiOHsk3Q9F)

+.. raw:: html

+  <script id="asciicast-l0l2yh83JtAM8RjDiOHsk3Q9F" src="https://asciinema.org/a/l0l2yh83JtAM8RjDiOHsk3Q9F.js" async></script>

 Before beginning, `get an API token
 <https://help.rerobots.net/webui.html#making-and-revoking-api-tokens>`_ (`from
 the Web UI <https://rerobots.net/tokens>`_).
 In this example, we assume that it is saved to a file named ``jwt.txt``.

-.. original video is hosted at https://asciinema.org/a/l0l2yh83JtAM8RjDiOHsk3Q9F

-.. raw:: html

-  <script id="asciicast-l0l2yh83JtAM8RjDiOHsk3Q9F" src="https://asciinema.org/a/l0l2yh83JtAM8RjDiOHsk3Q9F.js" async></script>

 .. highlight:: none